diegojromerolopez/diegojromerolopez.github.io/content/en/post/2022-11-13-rewrite-git-story.md

 # Rewrite your git branch history

-Ever had a pushed branch that is completed and ready for review but the git history is too long and full of commits with bad messages?
-This post gives you a way of solving this.
+Ever had a pushed branch that is completed and ready for review but the git history is too long and full of commits wit.

 # How to